IsaacsVendingMachine/VendingMachineCode/README.md

 Code written by me, all original

 The code needs a service_account.json which is stored in `.config/gspread/`.
 For obvious security reasons, it is not stored on this repository
+`airstrike.ttf` is the font used by the program to make it look nice